Limited company allowable expenses: are they tax-deductible?

 Bear in mind that these deadlines will be different in your first year of trading, and keep an eye out for HMRC and Companies House to notify you of this.

 Pleo can help you automate your expenses from start to finish, so you can have it all ready when tax return time rolls around without adding a single manual digit to a spreadsheet.
-You can even integrate it with your accounting system of choice, from Sage to Quickbooks.
+You can integrate with your accounting system of choice, with seamless connections to Xero, Sage, QuickBooks, and more.

 Try automating your allowable expenses with Pleo today.